prometheus/docs/content/docs/introduction/glossary.md

 ### Instance

-A source of metrics than can be scraped, usually corresponding to a single process.
+An instance is a label name that uniquely identifies a target in a job.

 ### Job

-A collection of targets with the same purpose, for example a group of like processes replicated for scalability or reliability, is called a job.
+A collection of targets with the same purpose, for example monitoring a group of like processes replicated for scalability or reliability, is called a job.

 ### Notification